-Of course you could hit CVS and buy your own lip balm.
-But -- why?
-When you can make your very own at home.
+Of course you could hit CVS and buy your kid some lip balm, but why would you when you can make your very own at home?

 Budding beauty moguls can whip up their own lip balms with this kit, which includes lip balm containers, a balm mold, and four shapes.

-Maybe the coolest Harry Potter toy ever, this programmable wand made tons of best toy lists last year (including ours).
+The coolest Harry Potter toy ever is this programmable wand that made tons of best toy lists last year (including ours).

 We know, we know.
 This is a dumb toy.
 But it's also a fun toy, and isn't that what really matters?

-Behold you very own complete kit for melting and molding up to 10 soaps from scratch.
+Behold your very own complete kit for melting and molding up to 10 soaps from scratch.

 A stellar, albeit noisy, group activity for kids, this laser tag set comes with four guns, four vests, and endless amounts of running around.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.